ambermoreyra/burger/README.md

 #  Burger MVC

 This CRUD application allows the user to chose from the available burgers to "eat."
-After the burger the button to be eaten is clicked, the burger moves to the "Past Burgers" column.
+After the "eating time!" button is clicked, the burger moves to the "Out of stock" section.
+The user may also add a burger by entering a burger name in the input field and click the "add burger" button.

 ## Custom ORM